-Steven is an Assistant Professor of Cognitive Science at UC San Diego where he researches human-computer interaction, social computing, and creativity.
+Steven Dow is an Assistant Professor in Cognitive Science at UC San Diego where he researches human-computer interaction, social computing, and creativity.
 Steven received the National Science Foundation CAREER Award in 2015 for research on "advancing collective innovation."
 He was co-PI on three other National Science Foundation grants, a Google Faculty Grant, Stanford's Postdoctoral Research Award, and the Hasso Plattner Design Thinking Research Grant.
-Steven was on the faculty in the HCI Institute at CMU from 2011-2015.
-He holds an MS and PhD in Human-Centered Computing from the Georgia Institute of Technology, and a BS in Industrial Engineering from University of Iowa.
+Before UCSD, Steven was an Assistant Professor of Human-Computer Interaction at Carnegie Mellon University and a postdoctoral scholar in Computer Science at Stanford University.
+He received an MS and PhD in Human-Centered Computing from the Georgia Institute of Technology, and a BS in Industrial Engineering from University of Iowa.

 Website: http://spdow.ucsd.eduAdd to Calendar 14-03-2017 12:00PM 14-03-2017 1:00PM 6 BiD Seminar - Advancing Collective Innovation : Steven Dow BiD Lab 354/360 Hearst Memorial Cesar Torres firstname.lastname@example.org false DD/MM/YYYY